Data security, IG and Toolkit FAQs

 Q. I can’t obtain a common branded product from my wholesaler.
 The manufacturer is requesting that I share the prescription form serial number.
 Does the prescription form identifier link to the patient?

-The NHS (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013 require that contractors have an “acceptable” information governance programme – if it is considered acceptable by NHS England and includes an information governance programme which provides for compliance with approved procedures for information management and security.
+Contractors should have an “acceptable” information governance programme – if it is considered acceptable by NHS England and includes an information governance programme which provides for compliance with approved procedures for information management and security.
 Compliance with ‘Confidentiality: the NHS Code of Practice’ and data protection legislation are key elements (this means all community pharmacies need to provide information governance assurances to the NHS on an annual basis.
-These assurances are provided through completion of an online assessment tool, the NHS Information Governance Toolkit (IGT).
-Requirements for IG change annually.
+These assurances are provided through completion of an online assessment tool, the Toolkit.
+Requirements for data security change annually.
 This requires that personal data (which may be sensitive) such as patient identifiable information is not shared without patient consent or is otherwise allowed by law.
 Similar requirements on the disclosure of personal data exist under the common law duty of confidentiality.
 Therefore, before faxing a prescription to a manufacturer, any information that could be used to identify the patient must be obscured / redacted in black ink unless the patient has consented to their personal data being disclosed.
 A detailed briefing on the legal and ethical provisions that limit or prohibit the use of personal information can be found in the NHS Information Governance: Pharmacy Contractor workbook.

 Although the pre-printed serial number on prescription forms is a unique identifier, this identifies the paper form, not an individual patient.
 For security reasons, local NHS England team’s record details of which forms were issued to which prescribers.
 This information should not normally be in the public domain.

-Q. Does the IG lead have to be a named individual (for example “Fred Bloggs”) or can it be a position (for example “Pharmacy Manager”)?
+Q. Does the data security lead have to be a named individual (for example “Fred Bloggs”) or can it be a position (for example “Pharmacy Manager”)?

 Although it is accepted that for practical reasons the role may need to be assigned to a position in some scenarios, where possible, best practice is that the lead is a named individual.

-Q. Can one person be the IG lead for more than one pharmacy?
+Q. Can one person be the data security lead for more than one pharmacy?

-A. Yes.
+Yes.
 There is flexibility in how the pharmacy structures co-ordination of information handling within the pharmacy.
-For example if a contractor owns multiple pharmacies, he may feel it appropriate to appoint one central lead with local leads in each store to provide information on local circumstances and support pharmacy implementation of the requirements.
+For example if a contractor owns multiple pharmacies, he may feel it appropriate to appoint one central lead with local leads in each store to provide information on local circumstances and support pharmacy implementation of the data security standard.

-Q. Can a self-employed locum pharmacist be the IG lead for a pharmacy?
+Q. Can a self-employed locum pharmacist be the data security lead for a pharmacy?

-A. The IG lead needs to have the appropriate responsibilities to be able influence procedures and deliver implementation.
+The data security lead needs to have the appropriate responsibilities to be able influence procedures and deliver implementation.
 A locum may be able to fulfil this role, but this will be for local decision.
-Remember, the IG Lead doesn’t need to be a pharmacist so if the pharmacy does not have a permanent pharmacist, one option would be for a senior dispenser or non-pharmacist manager to act as IG lead.
+Remember, the data security Lead doesn’t need to be a pharmacist so if the pharmacy does not have a permanent pharmacist, one option would be for a senior dispenser or non-pharmacist manager to act as data security lead.

 The locum will have to give consideration to whether this impacts on their self-employed status for tax purposes.